 Weebly for Education

 Weebly website builder has pros and cons for teachers and educators, making it a solid if unspectacular addition.
 Firstly, we want to praise the free version of Weebly again, which allows teachers to create up to 40 accounts for their students.
 If your school is willing to pay, you can expand that number.

 However, we think Weebly education thrives more as an individual tool that promotes project learning.
-Teachers can challenge students to create their own Weebly free website that includes written work, interactive content, media, and presentations.
-Whether individually or in groups, the slick templates and drag and drop UI of Weebly make it an ideal tool for learners.
+Teachers can challenge students to create their own Weebly free website with written work, interactive content, media, and presentations.
+Whether individually or in groups, Weebly’s slick templates and drag-and-drop UI make it an ideal tool for learners.

 One slight drawback is Weebly template designs are clearly focused on e-commerce rather than education.
 However, this highlights the increasingly deep integration the platform has with the parent company Square.